yishuai/book/pub/5-argu/6-8-style.md

 - Raymond DeLuca, One hundred percent?
 Or 100%?
 Tips for writing numbers.
 Sept.
 21, 2020, https://harvardwritingcenterblog.com/2020/09/21/one-hundred-percent-or-100-tips-for-writing-numbers/

+- Joseph Williams, Style: Lessons in Clarity and Grace.
+11th ed.
+Longman, 2013.
+ISBN 978-0321898685.
+Williams discusses the common conditions that bleed writing of force and meaning and suggests his corrections.

 <br/>

 |[Index](../../) | [Previous](6-6-hacker-rule) | [Next](7-model)|